FujiwaraChoki/buddy/README.md

 # My Coding Buddy

 This Project is designed to keep you company while you're coding.
-It is not a software-only project, and specific hardware is required in order to run the code in this repository.
+It is a software-only project, and no additional hardware is required at the moment (this may change in the future).

 ## Install